It’s something that we’ve all dreamed off, right?

 It’s reported that just 10-15% of winners go public with their win.
 They state that living with the money and not being able to tell people is harder than just being honest.
 If someone does decide to tell the world than standard protocol is to remove themselves from things like the phone book and possibly even changing address – although if it is a large win buying a new house is one of the first things people think of doing anyway.
 For those that want to stay anonymous moving house can be tricky without giving the game away, but it is doable.

-The level of difficulty involved all depends on the amount that has been won and the impact you allow it to have on your life.
+The level of difficulty involved all depends on the amount that has been won and the impact you allow it to have on you.
 Camelot offer a lot of advice on staying anonymous throughout the process, such as no sudden big purchases and no huge changes in lifestyle.
 Come to think of it, the guidelines are very similar to getting away with robbing a bank!

 Tax and Legal